agarsev/quevedo/README.md

 # Quevedo

-Quevedo is a python tool for managing datasets of images with compositional semantics, with a focus on the training and evaluation of machine learning algorithms on these images.
+Quevedo is a python tool for creating, annotating and managing datasets of graphical languages, with a focus on the training and evaluation of machine learning algorithms for their recognition.

 Quevedo is part of the [VisSE project](https://www.ucm.es/visse).
 The code can be found at [GitHub](https://github.com/agarsev/quevedo), and [detailed